-Ryanair's processing of personal data is subject to increasingly complex data protection laws including the European Union's General Data Protection regulation 2016/679 (the "GDPR") as well as relevant national implementing legislation (Irish Data Protection Act 2018).
-The GDPR became directly applicable across the member states of the EEA on May 25, 2018 replacing the former data protection regime under Directive 95/46/EC.
+Ryanair's processing of personal data is subject to increasingly complex data protection laws including the EU's GDPR as well as relevant national implementing legislation (Irish Data Protection Act 2018).
+The GDPR became directly applicable across the member states of the European Economic Area on May 25, 2018 replacing the former data protection regime under Directive 95/46/EC.
 The GDPR imposes strict obligations on persons who process personal data, including requirements to implement appropriate security measures to ensure transfers of personal data are made securely and only where the transferor can guarantee that such personal data will be treated in accordance with the GDPR.
 There is an obligation to report data breaches which are likely to result in a risk to the rights and freedoms of natural persons (and in some instances an obligation to inform the data subjects) within stipulated timeframes.
 The GDPR also provides data subjects with enhanced rights in respect of their personal data.
-It introduces new data subject rights, such as the "right to be forgotten" (to be erased from the databases of organisations holding their personal data) and the right to "data portability" (the right to receive the personal data concerning the data subject in a structured and commonly used and machine-readable format and to transmit that data to a nominated third party).
+It introduces new data subject rights, such as the "right to be forgotten" (to be erased from the databases of organisations holding their personal data, including erased from third party providers databases, provided there are no legitimate grounds for retaining the personal data) and the right to "data portability" (the right to receive the personal data concerning the data subject in a structured and commonly used and machine-readable format and to transmit that data to a nominated third party).

-A breach of the GDPR may result in the imposition of fines by supervisory authorities up to $\notin 20$ million or 4% of annual group-wide turnover (whichever is higher).
+A breach of the GDPR may result in the imposition of fines by supervisory authorities up to $\[\le \] 20m$ or 4% of annual group-wide turnover (whichever is higher).
 Supervisory authorities also have the power to audit businesses and require measures be taken by businesses to rectify any non-compliance (which can include orders to suspend data processing activities).
-Additionally, data subjects are entitled to seek compensation for any damage (including non material damage) suffered in the event that the processing of their personal data is in breach of the GDPR's requirements.
-See "Risk factors - Ryanair is subject to increasingly complex data protection laws and regulations"
+Additionally, data subjects are entitled to seek compensation for any damage (including non-material damage) suffered in the event that the processing of their personal data is in breach of the GDPR's requirements.
+See "Item 3.
+Key Information - Risk Factors - Ryanair is subject to increasingly complex data protection laws and regulations"